oomsveta/s19-libft/README.md

 ### ✅ Atoi: be aware of the overflows

 The behavior of atoi in case of overflow is not an undefined behavior: the atoi function as specified in the standard returns the result of the asciiz to integer conversion proceeded by the strtol function, which has a precise behavior in case of overflow.
 You can detect a variable is overflowing by checking that its value is still positive.
-If the value becomes negative, hence its an overflow, and you can determine if it's a positive or a negative overflow by considering the sign.
+If the value becomes negative, then there is an overflow, and you can determine if it's a positive or a negative overflow by considering the sign.

 ## Content of the Libft